-Select the corresponding checkboxes to confirm that the details of your declaration are accurate, and that you agree to the terms of appropriate use of the declared permissions.
+Select the corresponding checkboxes to confirm that the details of your declaration are accurate and that you agree to the terms of appropriate use of the declared permissions.

-Prepare & roll out your release
+Prepare and roll out your release

 When you complete the Permissions Declaration Form and roll out your release, your app will be subject to an extended review by the Google Play team.
 Your request may require up to several weeks to process.
-During this time your new app or app update will be in a pending publication status until your request is reviewed.
+During this time, your new app or app update will be in a pending publication status until your request is reviewed.
 Your app will also be subject to the standard compliance review against Google Play's Developer Program Policies.

 If your app is not compliant with the Permissions policy, the Google Play team will send an email with the results of the review to the Account Owner and Contact email address on your developer account.
-If your request was approved and your app is compliant with the Developer Program policies, your new app or update will automatically be published to Google Play.
+If your request is approved and your app is compliant with the Developer Program policies, your new app or update will automatically be published to Google Play.

-If you roll out a release using the Google Play Developer Publishing API and Google Play has not previously approved your APK or App Bundle's use of high risk or sensitive permissions, you will receive an error.
+If you roll out a release using the Google Play Developer Publishing API and Google Play has not previously approved your APK or App Bundle's use of high-risk or sensitive permissions, you will receive an error.

-To continue managing releases using the Publishing API, you must either remove any high risk or sensitive permission requests from your app and create a new release with the revised APK or App Bundle or prepare and roll out your release using the Play Console web UI, following these steps:
+To continue managing releases using the Publishing API, you must either remove any high-risk or sensitive permission requests from your app and create a new release with the revised APK or App Bundle or prepare and roll out your release using the Play Console web UI, following these steps:

-Upload your APK or App Bundle with high risk or sensitive permissions requested
+Upload your APK or App Bundle with high-risk or sensitive permissions requested

 Complete the Permissions Declaration Form as above